fernet/spec/Spec.md

 1. Record the current time for the timestamp field.
 2. Choose a unique IV.
 3. Construct the ciphertext:
-   1. Pad the message to a multiple of 16 bytes using PKCS #7 standard block padding.
+   1. Pad the message to a multiple of 16 bytes (128 bits) using PKCS #7 standard block padding.
    2. Encrypt the padded message using AES 128 in CBC mode with the chosen IV and user-supplied encryption-key.
 4. Compute the HMAC field as described above using the